 Just a short walk or drive from downtown La Pointe and located off Old Fort Road (near the marina) on Chief Buffalo Lane are the Old Indian Cemetery and the Ojibwe National Prayer Pole and Memorial Park.
-A historical marker commemorates the site of the Old Indian Cemetery.
+A historical marker commemorates the site of the St. Joseph Mission Cemetery (Old Indian Cemetery).
 Established in about 1836, it is the burial site of Chief Buffalo and Michel Cadotte.
 Please view respectfully from outside the fence.
 Miigwech (Thank you).
 The nearby Ojibwe National Prayer Pole and Memorial Park honors the enduring relationship between Ojibwe people and Madeline Island.
 Sacred cedar and other trees surround a peaceful pond.

-For more information on the Lake Superior Band of Chippewa Indians, please visit the following websites:
+For more information on the Lake Superior Band of Chippewa Indians, please visit the following website:

 Native American Tourism of Wisconsin